 Documented inspections of Francis Crick House, including the staircases, are regularly carried out by the Facilities Team.
 Cleaning of the building takes place out of normal operational hours.
 Staff are advised to report any hazards.

-The landlords Operations Team at CAN Mezzanine are responsible for the inspection, maintenance, and cleaning of the offices.
+The Concierge Team at Fora are responsible for the inspection, maintenance, and cleaning of the offices.

 4 Contractors

 4.1 Approved Contractors